gosub-com/Zurfur/Doc/GarbageCollector.md

     }

-Fields with the `owned` attribute must be assigned only in the constructor and should not be leaked outside the class.
-The `owned` qualifier can be defeated, so it is more of a reminder to both the compiler and author that this class is trying to be GC friendly.
-The compiler helps by preventing obvious mistakes and providing extra warnings.
+Fields with the `owned` attribute must be assigned only in the constructor and cannot not be leaked outside the class.
 With all this, `DrawBitmap` should deterministically collect `bigBm` and `bigOverlay`.
 Even when allocated in `UnmanagedMemory`, the memory will be reclaimed immediately at the end of the function.